-Items to include Examples of Tender Instructions b.
-Operate the vehicle carpark gantry system Handle and correctly respond to intercom requests Manually override the system if system is faulty c.
-Monitor and report security system (non-Contractor Furnished Equipment) or infra failure to Service Buyer's security IC d.
-Operate the Fire Command Centre on premises. e.
-Traffic control at drop-off point.
-To ensure smooth and unobstructed use of vehicle drop-off point during office hours.
-Any non-listed services requested beyond the scope of the current contract with corresponding cost adjustments (if required) as a result of additional resources required will be mutually agreed before commencement of services.
+Items to include Examples of Tender Instructions 6) Other Services In addition to security services, Contractor shall perform the following: a) Manage the administration of the premise staff access system Registration of new staff Issuance of staff pass to new staff Destruction of staff pass returned by Service Buyer's HR office b) Operate the vehicle carpark gantry system Handle and correctly respond to intercom requests Manually override the system if system is faulty c) Monitor and report security system (non-Contractor Furnished Equipment) or infrastructural failure to Service Buyer's security IC d) Operate the Fire Command Centre on premises e) Traffic control at drop-off point To ensure smooth and unobstructed use of vehicle drop-off point during office hours Any non-listed services requested beyond the scope of the current contract with corresponding cost adjustments (if required) as a result of additional resources required will be mutually agreed before commencement of services.
 Note: The above services may not apply to all types of security contracts.
 Buyers can adopt the examples according to their requirements.

-Items to include Examples of Tender Instructions 7.
-Supply and Contractor shall bear all costs in relation to installation, operational use, maintenance, management and remov Management of of CFE supplied under this contract.
-Service Buyer shall not be responsible for any loss or damages to any Contractor Furnished Contractor's equipment held in the Service Buyer's premises.
-Equipment (CFE) CFE includes any hardware which is proposed by Contractor for the fulfilment of the contractual requirements.
+Items to include Examples of Tender Instructions 7) Supply and Management of Contractor Furnished Equipment (CFE) Contractor shall bear all costs in relation to installation, operational use, maintenance, management and removal of CFE supplied under this contract.
+Service Buyer shall not be responsible for any loss or damages to any Contractor's equipment held in the Service Buyer's premises.
+Note: CFE includes any hardware which is proposed by Contractor for the fulfilment of the contractual requirements.
 (For example: Handheld metal detectors, CCTVs etc).
-Note: Buyers may also want to include clauses that allows them to buy over CFEs provided by the Contractor at end of the contract period at depreciated costs.
-Buyers who wishes to undertake this should be mindful of technology obsolescence, cost of maintaining aging equipment and availability of service providers to upkeep the equipment thereafter.
-8. Additional Obligations Note: The above obligations may not apply to all types of security contracts.
-SBs can adopt the examples according to their requirements.
-Contractor is to fulfil the following obligations as part of the security services provided under the contract: a.
-Training and competency demands. • Contractor shall ensure all security officers deployed has relevant WSQ qualifications for them to operate effectively in their deployment locations.
+Buyers may also want to include clauses that allow them to buy over CFEs provided by the Contractor at end of the contract period at depreciated costs.
+Buyers who wish to undertake this should be mindful of technology obsolescence, cost of maintaining aging equipment and availability of service providers to upkeep the equipment thereafter.
+8) Additional Obligations Note: The above obligations may not apply to all types of security contracts.
+Service buyers can adapt the examples according to their requirements.
+Contractor is to fulfil the following obligations as part of the security services provided under the contract: a) Training and competency demands Contractor shall ensure all SOs deployed have relevant security qualifications for them to operate effectively in their deployment locations.
 Contractor is to ensure competency via conduct of refresher or recurrent training which will be done at Contractor's cost.
 Contractor shall have a system which tracks the qualification and training status of officers deployed.
-Such information must be made available for audit by the Service Buyer upon request. • Officers deployed must be conversant in English.
+Such information must be made available for audit by the Service Buyer upon request.